cs3110/textbook/src/chapters/data/ounit.md

 * Write a function in a file `f.ml`.
 There could be many other functions in that file too.

-* Write unit tests for that function in a separate file `f_test.ml`.
-That exact name, with an underscore and "test" is not actually essential, but is a convention we'll often follow.
+* Write unit tests for that function in a separate file `test.ml`.
+That exact name is not actually essential.

-* Build and run `f_test` to execute the unit tests.
+* Build and run `test` to execute the unit tests.

 The [OUnit documentation][ounitdoc] is available on Github.